Skip to content

 ]

-This pattern will only include projects with vitest.config file that includes e2e and unit before the extension.
+This pattern will only include projects with a vitest.config file that contains e2e or unit before the extension.

-You can also define projects with inline config.
-Workspace file supports using both syntaxes at the same time.
+You can also define projects using inline configuration.
+The workspace file supports both syntaxes simultaneously.

 ts